Skip to main content

 • Gowning rooms where throughput favors bulk case formats (25/Case).

 The A5 platform is built around breathable SMS construction and a cleanroom-focused layout intended to support consistent coverage during movement.
-In practice, design features that typically matter most are: how sleeves stay in place (thumb loops), how closures are protected (zipper coverage), and how seams hold up across repeated bending, reaching, and material handling.
+Design features that typically matter most are: how sleeves stay in place (thumb loops), how closures are protected (zipper coverage), and how seams hold up across repeated bending, reaching, and material handling.

-The manufacturer also publishes a sizing/design comparison for A5 coveralls (Reflex* design concept) that is positioned to reduce tear risk at typical stress points and improve fit room through the torso and seat—important because poor fit drives operator “adjustments,” which increases touch risk.
+The manufacturer also publishes a sizing/design comparison for A5 coveralls (Reflex* design concept) positioned to reduce tear risk at typical stress points and improve fit through the torso and seat — important because poor fit drives operator "adjustments," which increases touch risk.

 4) Ordering guide (bulk-packed A5 coveralls)